Shatta Wale

 In 2014, he peaked to number 38 on E.tv's "Top 100 Most Influential Ghanaian" Awards chart.
 He has since then appeared on the chart every year.
 He was ranked "Most Influential Musician" on social media in 2017.
 He made a record-setting as a dancehall artist to have won 11 awards at the 2019 3 Music Awards ceremony.

 Early life

 Charles Nii Armah Mensah Jr. was born in Accra, Ghana at the Police Hospital on 17 October 1984 to Charles Nii Armah Mensah Snr and Elsie Evelyn Avemegah.
 His father is a politician, businessman and legal practitioner.

 Shatta Wale attended Seven Great Princes Academy at Dansoman, a suburb in Accra, where he demonstrated an affinity for arts and acted in a popular drama series, By the Fireside, at the National Theatre of Ghana.
-He then continued to the Winneba Secondary School where he obtained his second cycle education.He started his young music career with borrowed name and identity-Doggy- a name he took in reverence of his favourite DanceHall artiste at the time- Yoggy Doggy.
+He then continued to the Winneba Secondary School where he obtained his second cycle education.
+At the start of career, Wale was called Doggy.